-Gyeongbok Palace - Built in 1395, Gyeongbok Palace was located at the heart of newly appointed capital of Seoul (then known as Hanyang) and was the main royal palace of the Joseon Dynasty.
-The palace has been rebuilt after destruction several times, and today houses a couple of museums, ornamental gardens and some of Seoul's most outstanding architectural sights.
+Gyeongbok Palace - Built in 1395, Gyeongbok Palace was located at the heart of newly appointed capital of Seoul (then known as Hanyang) and was the main royal palace of the Joseon Dynasty, which ruled Korea for over 500 years.
+The palace has been rebuilt after destruction several times, and today houses a museums, ornamental gardens and some of Seoul's most outstanding architectural sights.

-Insadong Antique Alley - Insadong Street, stretching over 700 meters, offers rich opportunities for visitors to experience Korean traditional culture and arts.
+Insadong Antique Alley - Insadong Street, stretching over 700 metres, offers rich opportunities for visitors to experience Korean traditional culture and arts.
 Stores here specialize in a wide variety of Korean goods, including hanbok (traditional clothing), hanji (traditional paper), traditional teas, pottery, and folk crafts.